Web Development

 2. Implement Health Checks: Configure health checks for your ECS tasks to ensure that only healthy instances receive traffic from the load balancer, enhancing reliability and fault tolerance.

-3. Leverage Path-Based Routing: Take advantage of ALB's path-based routing feature to route requests to different ECS services based on the request URL, enabling granular control over traffic distribution.
+3. Use Path-Based Routing: ALB's path-based routing lets you direct requests to different ECS services based on the request URL, giving you granular control over traffic distribution.

 4. Monitor and Auto Scale: Monitor the performance and health of your ECS services using Amazon CloudWatch metrics, and configure auto-scaling policies to automatically adjust the number of running tasks based on predefined thresholds.